gustavo89587/detection-fidelity-score/README.md

 Detection Fidelity Score (DFS)
+Engineering trust in detection systems
 Why this exists

 Many of the problems labeled as SOC fatigue, brittle detections, or unsafe automation are not tooling failures.

 They are structural failures of trust.

 At scale, organizations ask humans and systems to act on signals whose evidence strength, ambiguity, and downstream cost were never made explicit.

 Analysts absorb this as fatigue.
 Organizations absorb it as risk.

 The Detection Fidelity Score (DFS) introduces a simple but disciplined premise: